 Remote ID presentation

 For a remote ID presentation, the signer must show an identification document to the Notary on camera so the Notary can read the information on the ID.
 The ID presented to the Notary must meet state law requirements — for example, Florida law states that the signer must remotely present a government issued identification credential to the Notary (FS 117.265[4]).
-Remote ID presentation mirrors the traditional means of a signer showing their ID to the Notary for a paper notarization, but as we will see the process doesn't stop there.
+Remote ID presentation mirrors the traditional means of a signer showing their ID to the Notary for a paper notarization, but the process doesn't stop there, as we will see.

 Credential analysis

 For a credential analysis, the RON technology platform will use an automated process with sophisticated algorithms to verify the security elements and information on the ID presented by the signer during remote ID presentation.
-The Notary will request the signer to allow the system to take a picture of the signer's ID and transfer the image for credential analysis.
+The Notary will request the signer to upload pictures of the front and back of the signer's ID and then transfer the images to an identity services provider for credential analysis.
 If all information and security elements are present, the ID will pass.
 The credential analysis must comply with state standards — for example, in Texas any credential process used by a Notary for RON must be approved by the Secretary of State's office (GC 406.101[1] and 1 TAC 87.1[2]).
 Before you choose a RON provider, you should confirm their system meets your state's RON requirements.

 Knowledge-based authentication

 Knowledge-based authentication (KBA) requires the signer to answer a series of computer-generated questions based on the signer's personal history, credit and financial information.
 These are questions only the signer reasonably could be expected to know.
-For example, the signer might be asked to identify among 5 choices their mortgage balance at the end of last month or an address where they have lived.
+For example, the signer might be asked to identify among 5 choices their mortgage balance at the end of last month or an address where they have lived in the past.

 Emergency RON ID requirements